thisisarnabdas/Self-Leak---Avalanche-Valorant-External/README.md

 decided to leak this as I don't have any kind of use for it, enjoy it maybe you can learn something off of it.
 This isn't updated to latest patch, you will need to update offsets yourself.
 Driver used is a public efi driver by TheCruZ.
 discord: heashey#0001

+IF YOU DON'T STAR YOU ARE NOT A GAMING WARLORD, SO STAR